widdowquinn/ncfp/docs/basic_use.rst

-UniProt and other sources use Stockholm format to indicate that an amino acid sequence represents a portion of a protein (such as a domain). ``ncfp`` can recognise this format and trim the coding sequence to correspond only to the specified region.
+UniProt and other sources use Stockholm format to indicate that an amino acid sequence represents a portion of a protein (such as a domain). ``ncfp`` can recognise this format and trim the coding sequence to correspond only to the specified region of the protein.

 Stockholm format domains are indicated by the syntax ``/<start>-<stop>`` immediately following the sequence identifier in FASTA format, e.g.